One Day in Venice: Best Itinerary, Map, Tips & Guide

 Osteria Giorgione Da Masa

-Street Food Tour with a Local Guide & Tastings
+Street Food Tour with a Local Guide

 If you want some expert guidance in Venetian food, eat your way around Venice on a tasting tour of some of the city’s eateries with a foodie guide, and see historical monuments along the way!

 This highly rated Venetian street food tour will take you from the historic Rialto Market alongside the Grand Canal to Campo San Polo for the Basilica dei Frari and Campos San Bartolomeo before arriving at Campo Santa Margherita square, which is surrounded by local restaurants and farmers’ markets.
-You’ll learn about the districts and historical monuments you pass by and get to taste the food of Venice.

 Top Five Venice Travel Tips

-More Than 1 Day in Venice
+More Than One Day in Venice

 Take the Train to Conegliano

-Take a walk up to the castle and have a glass of local Prosecco as you admire the view of the Dolomites all the way to the Venice lagoon.
+Take a walk up to the castle and have a glass of local Prosecco as you admire the view of the Dolomites all the way to the Venice Lagoon.
 This is definitely one place that should be added to your Italy bucket list.

-Visit Sant’Erasmo – St. Erasmus Island
+Visit Sant’Erasmo

 St. Erasmus Island is the largest of all the islands in the Venice lagoon, and is often referred to as ‘the vegetable garden of Venice’.
 This is a place to get out of the hustle and bustle of the city and get back to nature.
-As well as growing vegetables on the islands there are also vineyards
+As well as growing vegetables on the islands, there are also vineyards

 The island is rich in orchards and vineyards and is very famous for the violet artichoke of Saint Erasmo, a variety that grows only on the island.
 They are a real delicacy and are only available locally for 10-15 days a year.

-Burano, Murano and Torcello Boat Tour
+Burano, Murano & Torcello Boat Tour

-Depart from Venezia San Marco and get the five-star treatment as you ride by boat to the islands of Murano, Burano and Torcello.
-Visit Murano and find out why the island is renowned for its glassworks with a visit to a local glass factory, then watch a skilled artisan during a glass-making demonstration before exploring the glass shops on the island.
+You’ll depart from Venezia San Marco and get the five-star treatment as you ride by boat.
+Visit Murano and find out why the island is renowned for its glassworks with a visit to a local glass factory, then watch a skilled artisan during a glass-making demonstration before exploring the pretty glass shops on the island.

 An image of multi coloured houses in Murano